The post is developed in partnership with BetterHelp.

 Despite the stigma being broken, there are still many individuals who are afraid and ashamed of asking for help.
 It is important to note that anyone can receive mental health assistance.
 Short men, tall women, LGBTQ+ members, old and young people, and the list goes on.

-Learn more about why people do not want to seek mental health help, inclusive mental health options, and how you can talk to someone about your mental health.
+Learn more about why people do not want to seek mental health help, inclusive mental state options, and how you can talk to someone about your mental state.

 Why People are Afraid of Receiving Mental Health Help?

 There are many reasons that an individual may be afraid of receiving mental health help.
-For many, it is because they were never introduced to the vitality of mental health.
+For many, it is because they were never introduced to the vitality of the mental state.
 They may believe that they can simply push through any uncomfortable feelings, and heal themselves.

 How Can You Find Inclusive Mental Health Assistance